astronomer/docs/astro/deploy-code.md

 ## DAG-only deploys

 Running `astro deploy` without additional flags deploys your entire Astro project, including your DAG code, Dockerfile, and dependencies.
-There are some scenarios where you need to deploy only your Astro project's `dags` directory:
+There are some scenarios where you need to deploy only the `dags` directory of your Astro project:

 - You work on an Astro project where one team member is responsible for project configuration changes and another team member is responsible for DAG authoring.
 - You want to deploy DAGs without building a Docker image or using the Astro CLI.
 For example, you upload DAGs to a shared S3 bucket.